mphuget/polychess/README.md

 * PolyChess has an AI (easy to modify) that could play for the engine
 * It is possible to enter a FEN position and obtain an evaluation from PolyChess

-##Milestones for the project
+## Milestones for the project

 Milestone 1:

+PolyChess is able to play against user or another engine through UCI, has an opening book and an AI

+Milestone 2:

+PolyChess plays on Lichess (and FICS)

+Milestone 3:

+PolyChess has an endgame tablebase

+Milestone 4:

+Board representation and legal moves are no longer provided by python-chess but are students' responsibilities

-##New techniques/skills/terms to get acquainted with
+## New techniques/skills/terms to get acquainted with

 * Chess (maybe)
 * Universal Chess Interface (UCI) (http://wbec-ridderkerk.nl/html/UCIProtocol.html)